tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What is a security group?
 A: A security group is like a firewall for EC2 instances.

 - Q: Do security groups support deny rules?
 A: No, security groups only support allow rules.
+This means you cannot block IPs using security groups; use network ACLs instead.

 - Q: If you need to create access rules that support allow and deny rules for ingress/egress traffic through a VPC, what can you use?
 A: You can create network access control lists (ACLs) for your VPC, specifically ingress rules.